 What Is Dyslexia?

-As many as 15-20% of the population exhibit symptoms of dyslexia which vary in scope and severity.
+As many as 15-20% of the population exhibit symptoms of dyslexia.
 Dyslexia generally runs in families and occurs in people of all ethnicities.
 Although it is not due to a lack of intelligence nor laziness, dyslexic students may get discouraged in school and suffer poor self-esteem without early intervention.